20+ Years Experience

 Who Can Buy Back Assets?

 Buying back assets during or after liquidation is not limited to the company’s directors.
-It’s possible for various parties, such as competitors, suppliers, or even employees, to acquire the assets, depending on the laws and regulations of the relevant jurisdiction.

-However, the transaction must be supervised by the office-holder, in this case, the liquidator, and it’s recommended to seek professional counsel when dealing with an insolvent company’s assets.
+The transaction must be supervised by the office-holder, in this case, the liquidator, and it’s recommended to seek professional counsel when dealing with an insolvent company’s assets.

 They are responsible for overseeing the company, business, the sale of company assets and ensuring compliance of the company part with all applicable legal regulations.